RamonPradoMoreno/indigitall-test/architecture_design/architecture_design.md

 ### Microservices

 Microservices are simple applications that take care of one "relatively simple" job.
-Instead of working on an application that solves all our problems we will break our problems in simpler problems and create a microservice for each one of them.
+Instead of working on an application that solves all our problems we will break our problems in simpler tasks and create a microservice for each one of them.
 This is done to avoid complex applications and isolate functionalities.
 If there is a problem it will not affect all the system, only one of our microservices.

 To make the deployment of our microservices easy I suggest to use [Docker](https://www.docker.com/why-docker) because: